strengths-based psychotherapy for adolescents and young men

 my background and approach

-After completing a BA in English at Williams College, I attended the Boston College Graduate School of Social Work where I earned an MSW in 1987.
+After completing a BA in English Literature at Williams College, I attended the Boston College Graduate School of Social Work where I earned an MSW in 1987.
 For the next 21 years I held clinical and leadership roles in outpatient, diagnostic, residential, and therapeutic school settings, serving young people who struggled with severe social, emotional, and behavioral challenges.
 While working, I completed a PhD in Clinical Social Work at New York University, with a research focus on positive role models in the lives of young men.
 From 2008 to 2023, I served as a counselor at independent schools, supporting highly motivated, high-achieving students and their families at the Chase Collegiate School (Waterbury, CT) and The Spence School (New York, NY).
+I’ve worked with individual clients in private practice since 2018, and have been doing so full-time since 2023.

 My approach integrates traditional psychodynamic foundations with evidence-based practices including cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), psychoeducation, and mindfulness techniques.
 The course of treatment is determined by the individual goals and needs of each client.